John Paul Harney

-John Paul Ludger Harney, also known as Jean-Paul Harney, (February 2, 1931 – October 4, 2021) was a Canadian professor and former politician.
+John Paul Ludger Harney, also known as Jean-Paul Harney, (February 2, 1931 – October 4, 2021) was a Canadian professor and politician.

 Academic life

 After completing his M.A. at Queen's University in 1961, he became an assistant professor of English at the Ontario Agricultural College in Guelph, Ontario, and taught there until 1966.
 He was also a poet, and gave readings at the Guelph Public Library.
 In 1970, he became a humanities professor at York University, and a professor of Canadian studies until 1998.